ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

 -----------

-Struggling to find some info / examples for WT32-ETH01 Wireless-tag
+Struggling to find some info / Arduino IDE examples for WT32-ETH01 Wireless-tag

 if you know some examples / usefull info